 - address the regulatory and planning issues that need to be resolved in order to facilitate the regional rollout of digital radio

-- identify the priority markets for regional rollouts in the remaining 35 markets.
+- identify the priority markets for regional rollouts.

 For each licence area rolling out digital radio, the ACMA, the ACCC and licensees have a number of activities they must undertake, including: